-Why compromise sleep when you don’t have to?
+Why compromise REM when you don’t have to?

 Sleeping in separate beds.
 It’s often seen as a sign that your relationship is in trouble.
 Historically, however, happy couples have done just that.
 Thanks to a legal code back in the 50s and 60s, the Ricardos and the Petries were relegated to twin beds like bunkmates at sleepaway camp, sharing a chaste kiss before lights out.
 Intimacy looks very different now, but maybe Lucy & Ricky were on to something, or maybe they looked so well-rested because they didn’t doze off watching screens.
 Modern relationships tell us it’s important to share everything, but why compromise sleep if we don’t have to?